dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - Run queries/semantic layer commands in the dbt Cloud CLI, however running queries/semantic layer commands in the dbt Cloud IDE isn’t supported *yet.*
 - dbt Semantic Layer doesn't yet support SSH tunneling for [Postgres or Redshift](/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb) connections.
 It also doesn't support using [Single sign-on (SSO)](/docs/cloud/manage-access/sso-overview) for Semantic Layer [production credentials](/docs/dbt-cloud-apis/service-tokens#permissions-for-service-account-tokens), however, SSO is supported for development user accounts.

+Refer to the [dbt Semantic Layer FAQs](/docs/use-dbt-semantic-layer/sl-faqs) for more information.

 ## dbt Explorer

 [dbt Explorer](/docs/collaborate/explore-projects) enhances your ability to discover and understand your data models through rich metadata and lineage visualization.
 Here are some tips and caveats to consider when using dbt Explorer: